NotSpecial/fairguidegenerator/README.md

 A `Dockerfile` is available, but two things are needed before it can be built:

-1. You have to get the DINPro font (it is not free, but available for ETH members) and place it next to the Dockerfile.
-Name the folder `DINPro`.
-2. Also next to the Dockerfile, create a config file named `config.py` with the following content:
+1. Create a config file named `config.py` with the following content:

    ```python